run-ai/docs/docs/Administrator/Cluster-Setup/customize-cluster-install.md

 The Run:AI Cluster installation installs Prometheus by default.
 If your Kubernetes cluster already has Prometheus installed, set `kube-prometheus-stack.enabled` to `false`.

-An extra configuration step will be required to add the Run:AI Prometheus rules and to push metrics to the Run:AI Administration User Interface.
+When choosing `false`, an extra configuration step will be required to add the Run:AI Prometheus rules and to push metrics to the Run:AI Administration User Interface.
 Please contact Run:AI Customer support.

 ## Understanding Custom Access Roles